Dark progenitors and massive descendants: A first ALMA perspective on Radio-Selected NIRdark galaxies in the COSMOS field: Introduction

-One of the biggest puzzles of modern astronomy concerns the recent discovery of a significant population of massive ($M_\star\sim10^{11}M_\odot$) and passive (sSFR$<10^{-11}$ yr$^{-1}$) galaxies already in place at $z\sim3$ (see some examples in \citealt{Straatman_14,Schreiber_18,Valentino_20}).
 This result challenges our galaxy evolution models for two main reasons.
 On the one hand, these galaxies assembled most of their stellar mass at $z>3$, in a period of the cosmic time when – according to studies based at optical/NIR wavelengths (see \citealt{Madau_14} and references therein) – the cosmic Star Formation Rate Density (SFRD; i.e. the average amount of stellar mass created in the Universe per each year and each comoving Mpc$^3$) was at least one order of magnitude lower than at the so-called \textit{cosmic noon} ($z\sim3$).
 On the other hand, looking at higher redshifts, we should detect a significant population of massive and star-forming galaxies on the way to quench their star-formation (the “\textit{progenitors}” of these massive and passive galaxies; see e.g. \citealt{Valentino_20}).
 However, when looking at the galaxies selected at these redshifts in the optical/NIR regimes (mostly Lyman Break Galaxies; LBGs, see \citealt{Giavalisco_02} and references therein), we see a population of galaxies with stellar masses and star formation rates too low to be likely progenitors of these sources.
 In addition, the number density of LBGs at $z>3$ is generally found to be one or two orders of magnitude lower than the massive and passive galaxies at $z=3$ \citep[e.g.][]{Stark_09,Toft_14,Valentino_20}.
-Before invoking a dramatic change in our galaxy evolution models, we must exclude the presence of any bias in our samples of high-\textit{z} galaxies.
-A possible issue - for instance - could reside in the wavelength in which we select these sources.
-In the last decade, several studies \citep[e.g.][]{Franco_18,Wang_19,Gruppioni_20,Smail_21,Talia_21,Manning_22,Enia_22,Behiri_23} unveiled the existence of a significant population of "dark" galaxies constantly missed by optical/NIR surveys: the so-called Dusty Star Forming Galaxies (DSFGs; see e.g. the review by \citealt{casey_14}).
-These sources are characterized by significant amounts of dust in their interior, making them extremely faint (or even undetected) at short wavelengths.
-Several studies selecting these sources at longer wavelengths (i.e. where the effect of dust is negligible or where we can take advantage of its bright thermal emission, mainly in the FIR/(sub)mm), assessed how they could represent a population of massive and star-forming galaxies, with estimated number densities comparable with those reported for the massive and passive galaxies at $z\sim3$ \citep[e.g.][]{Toft_14,Valentino_20,Talia_21,Behiri_23}.
-Moreover, the inclusion of these sources in the cosmic census of high-\textit{z} galaxies could be significant enough to change the behavior of the cosmic SFRD at $z>3$ \citep[see e.g.][]{RowanRobinson_16,Gruppioni_20,Talia_21,Behiri_23,Traina_23}.
-The main drawback of these studies, when performed at FIR/sub(mm) wavelengths, resides in the size of the analysed samples.
-When employing old-generation instruments such as the SCUBA camera equipped on the \textit{James Clerk Maxwell Telescope} \citep[e.g.][]{Smail_97,Hughes_98} or the PACS and SPIRE cameras on the \textit{Herschel Space Observatory} \citep[e.g.][]{Gruppioni_13,Burgarella_13}, the low sensitivity of these instruments biases these samples towards the most extreme objects.
-In addition, their coarse resolution makes it difficult to associate the right multi-wavelength counterpart to the FIR emission without a high-resolution follow-up \citep[see e.g.][]{Simpson_19,Simpson_20}.
-All these issues could be solved, in principle, with the employment of state-of-the-art facilities observing at these wavelengths such as the \textit{Atacama Large (sub)Millimeter Array} (ALMA) or the \textit{Northern Extended Millimeter Array} (NOEMA), with higher sensitivity and better spatial resolution.
-Nevertheless, these instruments are not designed to perform wide blind surveys: their small field of view makes incredibly time-consuming observing statistically significant volumes of the Universe \citep[see some noteworthy examples in][]{Franco_18,Casey_21}.